-In a thin market, your choice of partner can be limited.
-There may only be one supplier or buyer to work with.
+For example, when there is currently no one playing a function, your choice of partner can be limited.
+There may only be one or two potential suppliers or buyers to work with.
 In this case, consider the following options:

 - > Look for outside players who might be supported to expand into your area. - > When faced with a single, dominant player you might attempt to lower barriers to entry in order to create competition.
-If this isn't realistic, you will need to focus on strengthening supporting functions or rules that restrain anti-competitive behaviour and protect disadvantaged groups from exploitation. - > Related, be wary of only working with the sole supplier.
+If this isn't realistic, you will need to focus on strengthening supporting functions or rules that restrain anti-competitive behaviour and protect disadvantaged groups from exploitation. - > Related, be wary of only working with one, sole supplier.